 1.18.1.1 Critical - Carry-over product, work-in-progress, rework, and raw materials are properly identified and dated.

-- Explanation of the change: Combined with Standard 1.7. - Guidance on evaluation of criteria: No guidance is required.
+- Explanation of the change: Moved to section 1.7. - Guidance on evaluation of criteria: No guidance is required.

 1.18.1.2 Critical - Carry-over is minimal and used at the first opportunity.